 - AUPAC 2024 (fy23 expense)

 In the past, we supported this conference with $250.
 Last year we did silver at $500, no sponsorship in 2021.
 The discussion evolves on how CINP member involvement should impact the level of support.
-Garth states that it should not matter.
+Garth states that Mount Allison is a CINP institutional member, and it should not matter.
 The discussion evolves if we should support at $250 or $500.
 Thomas motions to support at $500 with a request to show the CINP logo.
 Russ seconds.

 - TSI 2024 (fy24 expense)

 It has been a while since CINP supported TSI.
 Last time CINP funded TSI was in 2017 at $1,000.
-Organizers requested $5,000 and the consensus among the board members is that the ask is overall very high.
+Organizers requested $5,000 and the consensus among the board members is that the ask is overall too high.
 The discussion evolves on the ask.
 Thomas suggests that we should rather offer a CINP travel support for TSI.
-Garth states that in the past we only had travel support for very specific student conferences.
+Garth states that in the past we only had travel support for very specific student conferences, such as WNPPC and CUPC.
 In the past, we gave $1-$2k for summer schools.
 Gwen asks how TSI is linked to NN2024.
-Ritu states that they are timely related but administratively there is no connection.
+Ritu states that they are time related, but administratively there is no connection.
 There will be a bus to bring participants from TSI to NN2024, but other than that there is no overlap.
 Gwen asks if there is a possibility that a student could win travel awards for both events.
 Ritu replies that NN2024 does not support student travel.
 CINP support of NN2024 helps offset lower student registration fees and supports student awards.
-Garth brings up application letter for NN2024: letter from 2021 with CINP board decision to support with $6k.
+Garth brings up application letter for NN2021: letter from 2021 with CINP board decision to support with $6k.
 CINP support partially dedicated to student awards and partially to reduced student registration.

 Russ motions to approve $3k in support for TSI.
 Gwen seconds.